cockroachdb/docs/src/current/cockroachcloud/costs.md

 Refer to [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/new/) for details on plans and rates.

 {{ site.data.alerts.callout_info }}
 This page reflects [updated costs](https://www.cockroachlabs.com/pricing/new/) recently [announced](https://www.cockroachlabs.com/blog/improved-cockroachdb-cloud-pricing/) for CockroachDB Cloud.
-This new pricing, including new usage-based costs, now applies to all customers except those with annual or multi-year contracts that began prior to December 1, 2024, for whom the updated pricing goes into effect upon contract renewal.
+This new pricing, including new usage-based costs, now applies to all customers except those with annual or multi-year contracts that began prior to December 1, 2024.
+For those customers, the updated pricing goes into effect upon contract renewal.
 Prior to renewal, line items for usage of data transfer, backups, and changefeeds are displayed in the [Billing](https://cockroachlabs.cloud/billing) interface and on invoices with a $0 charge, while showing actual usage metrics to help estimate future costs.
 {{ site.data.alerts.end }}

 For details on planning or provisioning clusters, refer to: